Gemini-Huntley Robotics Research Laboratory

-In 2018, the University of Minnesota received a generous donation of $10 million dollars and an additional $2 million dollars from the state to create the brand new Gemini-Huntley Robotics Research Laboratory.
-Occupying Shepherd's first two floors, the space utilizes over 25,000 square feet and includes several research labs for faculty and their students, reservable conference rooms, a two-story drone lab, additional enclosed work spaces, and general study spaces.
+In 2018, the University of Minnesota received a generous donation of 10 million dollars and an additional 2 million dollars from the state to create the brand-new Gemini-Huntley Robotics Research Laboratory.
+The space occupies Shepherd's first two floors and over 25,000 square feet.
+It includes several research labs for faculty and their students, reservable conference rooms, a two-story drone lab, additional enclosed workspaces, and available study spaces.
 The Gemini-Huntley Robotics Research Laboratory includes the following:

 - Distributed Robotics Lab (Shepherd Labs 246, 256, 270)